luontola/tdd-mooc/data/1-tdd.md

 If the current design makes it difficult to make a new test pass, consider commenting out the new test and refactoring first.
 "Make the change easy (warning: this may be hard), then make the easy change." [[1]](https://twitter.com/KentBeck/status/250733358307500032)

-As the tests get more specific, the implementation gets more generic.
+"As the tests get more specific, the code gets more generic." [[2]](https://thecleancoder.blogspot.com/2010/11/craftsman-63-specifics-and-generics.html) It is called _triangulation_ when we write tests to expose the deficiencies of still naive production code.
+By making those tests pass, the production code approaches a complete solution which will handle all edge cases.

 <recommended-reading>

 - [Red-Green-Refactor](http://www.jamesshore.com/v2/blog/2005/red-green-refactor) - a definition of TDD
 - [The Cycles of TDD](https://blog.cleancoder.com/uncle-bob/2014/12/17/TheCyclesOfTDD.html) - the various iterative cycles of TDD, from the second-by-second up to the hour-by-hour scale
+- [Getting Stuck While Doing TDD.
+Part 3: Triangulation to the Rescue!](https://www.tddfellow.com/blog/2016/08/31/getting-stuck-while-doing-tdd-part-3-triangulation-to-the-rescue/) - what is triangulation and an example of doing it

 </recommended-reading>